wolfgangasdf/iqp-book/b-qubits-realization.md

 ```
 :::

-The state of a qubit is written in the ket notation often as $\left|\psi\right\rangle$, psi is traditionally the greek letter used for the quantum wave function of a particle.
+The state of a qubit is written in the ket notation often as $\ket{\psi}=\alpha\ket{0}+\beta\ket{1}$, psi is the greek letter that is traditionally  used for the quantum wave function of a particle, and $\alpha$ and $\beta$ are complex coefficients of the so-called computational basis states $\ket{0}$ and $\ket{1}$.
 However, the state of a qubit is a mathematical concept, disconnected from physical realizations, which makes it possible to study quantum information theory without understanding physical realizations of it – quantum mechanics provides the physical substance.
 We say that we can “encode” the quantum state in a degree of freedom of a physical system.

 We now show how we can encode qubits in the polarization of light, for instance of a laser pointer beam.
 For such a light field, where light travels into a particular direction, the polarization is fully defined in the transverse plane by the horizontal H and a vertical V electric field amplitude, and we have with the known basis vectors: